emalandrak28/RAS-monitoring/README.md

 -   Data Acquisition: Reads from multiple analog and digital sensors.
 -   Data Processing: Applies statistical filtering to reduce noise and outliers.
 -   Data Logging: Saves all readings with timestamps to a local CSV file and creates a backup.
--   Data Transmission: Publishes each sensor's data to its respective device on a ThingsBoard IoT platform via MQTT (monitoring and log) or via HTTPS (secure_monitoring and log_UPS)
+-   Data Transmission: Publishes each sensor's data to its respective device on a ThingsBoard IoT platform via  via HTTPS
 -   Alerting: Evaluates readings against predefined thresholds and sends immediate push notifications to a phone via Pushover if any parameter is out of bounds.
 -   Robustness: Includes comprehensive error handling and logging to ensure long-term, unattended operation.